Roasted Greek Lemon Potatoes

 Here is how to make perfectly tender, slightly crunchy, and flavorful oven-roasted Lemon-Garlic Greek Potatoes:

-First, preheat the oven to 400 degrees F. Prep the scrubbed and dried potatoes by cutting in half and setting in a large baking dish.
+First, preheat the oven to 400 degrees F. Prep the scrubbed and dried potatoes by cutting them in half and setting them in a large baking dish.

 PRO TIP: If you want all the cut sides to have crispy caramelization, start all of the potatoes cut-side-down and finish them cut-side-up.
 This has no effect on flavor or texture… It just makes them look pretty.

 Next, drizzle the olive oil over the top of the potatoes.
 Then add the lemon zest, minced garlic, oregano, salt, and pepper.
 Toss the potatoes to thoroughly coat in the seasoning.

-Pour the fresh lemon juice and vegetable or chicken broth in the side of the pan, being very careful not to “wash” the seasoning off of the potatoes.
+Pour the fresh lemon juice and vegetable or chicken broth into the side of the pan, being very careful not to “wash” the seasoning off of the potatoes with the delicious juices.

-Roast the Greek potatoes for 30 minutes in the oven.
+Roast the single layer of Greek potatoes for 30 minutes in the oven.

-Carefully flip the potatoes, and place them back in the oven until they are fork-tender and the skin starts to crisp.
+Carefully flip the potatoes, and place them back in the oven to bake until they are fork-tender on the inside and the skin starts to crisp.

 Once done, toss the potatoes in the glaze remaining in the baking dish.
 Sprinkle with fresh parsley if desired, and serve warm.

 Get the Complete (Printable) Garlic Roasted Greek Lemon Potatoes Below.
 Enjoy!